 Pompei is a small town nowadays but it is visited by millions of tourists and so prices of hostels in Pompei are consequently quite high -- it could be hard to book a hostel in Pompei.
 Most hostels in Pompei have a central location, but even the ones that are far from the center are only about fifteen minutes on foot from it.
 Pompei hostels offer also quite good conditions and the adjacent sea makes them even more tempting.

-Written by local enthusiast for Pompei hostels
+Written by Travel Expert Pompei

 George Traveller